Harry-Liu23/Notifying-and-Prompting-Users-Enter-Data/Design and Spec/requirement_list.md

    - The main interface (Done, 6 hours)
      - Implement a main screen allowing data entry by displaying input fields for users to enter relevant information.
-     - Design the interface to be intuitive and accessible, possibly using layouts that scale well across different device sizes.
+     - Design the interface as intuitive and accessible, possibly using layouts that scale well across different device sizes.
      - Incorporate options to save and clear data entries, ensuring data persists between app sessions through storage mechanisms like SQLite or shared preferences.

    - The analysis interface (Estimation 8-10 hours)